 2021 SERN Spring Field Day

-In the afternoon we will visit Broadlands Bush, owned by the Day family.
-A 12ha podocarp forest remnant on the banks of the Waiau River, protected by a QEII National Trust Open Space Covenant, there are some magnificent 1000 year old totara within, along with a number of threatened plant species.
-Following an explore through the bush we will move to the neighbouring Wairaki Oxbow Lagoon, owned by the Smith family.
-This wetland area still retains its natural character with carex, flax, toe toe.
+In the afternoon we visited Broadlands Bush, owned by the Day family.
+A 12ha podocarp forest remnant on the banks of the Waiau River, protected by a QEII National Trust Open Space Covenant, there are some magnificent 1000 year old totara within, which we walked down to see, accompanied by Warrick Day and his son, Lije.
+The last stop was Wairaki Oxbow Lagoon, owned by the Smith family.
+This wetland area still retains its natural character with flax and carex around the edge, while on the escarpment there are remnants of totara.
 The Waiau Trust is assisting with fencing of the area and some revegetation work.
 The Smith family are happy for the public to access the wetland and so the Waiau Trust is also helping with the development of tracks to enable this.

 Thanks go to the Biodiversity Team, Environment Southland for their support of this field day in covering the bus cost.